Best Credit Cards in November 2024Articles

 What’s typically excluded from credit card rental insurance?

-Credit card car rental insurance can be a nice benefit to have, but it’s not full auto insurance coverage.
+Credit card car rental insurance is a helpful benefit to have, but it’s not full auto insurance coverage.
 While bare-bones liability insurance is included in the cost of car rental, it’s important to have or buy insurance that covers you fully.

 These types of auto insurance often are not included in credit card rental car insurance:

-• Personal effects insurance – Personal effects insurance may cover your personal items — for example, an expensive phone or designer sunglasses and bag that get stolen from your rental car while you’re on vacation.
-You may already have this coverage as part of your home or renter’s insurance policy.
+• Personal effects insurance: Personal effects insurance may cover your personal items — for example, an expensive phone or designer sunglasses and bag that get stolen from your rental car while you’re on vacation.
+You may already have this coverage as part of your home insurance or renter’s insurance policy.

-• Certain countries – Some credit card rental car insurance won’t cover car rentals made in certain countries.
+• Certain countries: Some credit card rental car insurance won’t cover car rentals made in certain countries.
 For example, many policies offer coverage both in the United States and abroad but exclude locations where the coverage is not allowed by law.
 And some policies exclude specific countries.
-For example, Amex rental car insurance does not cover cars rented in Australia, Italy or New Zealand.
+For example, American Express rental car insurance does not cover cars rented in Australia, Italy or New Zealand.

 callout-icon